COPD: Eat Right For More Energy

 Fatigued?
 Eat More Often

 If a person with COPD finds themselves tired often or have trouble breathing while eating, they should eat smaller meals about four to six times a day.
-This can provide more available calories when they are needed, and the person will feel less tired and less full.
+This can provide more available calories when they are needed, and the person will feel less tired and less full while providing good nutrition for COPD.

 Start With A COPD Breakfast